diazvictor/MoonZaphire/README.md

-# Chateando
+# MoonZaphire
-Chateando is a GTK3 frontend for MQTT written in Lua.
+MoonZaphire is a GTK3 frontend for MQTT written in Lua.

 ## This software requires:
 * [lua5.1](https://www.lua.org/download.html) or [luajit2.0.5](https://luajit.org/)